 Since the recovery time for PRP injections is so minimal and the procedure is so low risk, you may be recommended to have a course of several injections scheduled for around 2-3 weeks apart.

 With the varying applications for PRP injections, there are different instructions on how to handle each one.

 Typical Post PRP Injection Instructions for Face and Hair

-- Calm the swelling by applying ice on the treated area.
+- Calm the swelling by applying ice to the treated area.

 - Keep your skin and scalp protected from direct sunshine.

 - Do not use any chemical cleansers or makeup on your skin for at least a couple of days.
-In case you’ve opted for micro needling, the toxins can seep into your bloodstream and cause complications.
+If you’ve opted for micro-needling, the toxins can seep into your bloodstream and cause complications.

-- Avoid going for swimming or steam and sauna baths that can expose the skin to hot temperatures.
+- Avoid swimming or steam and sauna baths that can expose the skin to hot temperatures.

 - Your skin may feel dry and flaky.
 Nourish it with organic, chemical-free moisturizers as directed by your dermatologist.

-- Expect to see results at 4 to 6 weeks after the session.
-If needed, your doctor will ask you to get follow-up sessions.
+- Expect to see results at 4-6 weeks after the session.
+If needed, your doctor will ask you to schedule follow-up sessions.

 PRP Injection Aftercare for Joint Pain and Osteoarthritis

-- Restrict strenuous activity for 24 to 48 hours after the injections.
+- Restrict strenuous activity for 24-48 hours after the injections.

 - Use crutches, slings, braces, walking canes, and other aids to lower the stress on your joints and keep them immobile.

 - Your doctor will likely recommend a progressive physical therapy program.
 In the initial few days, perform only light stretching and gentle movements.